maartenba/maartenba.github.io/src/data/blog/2007-10-22-generic-arrays-in-php.md

 $myArray->setValidationFunction('is_class_example');
 $myArray->append( new Example() ); // Works fine
 $myArray->append( "Some data..." ); // Will throw an Exception!

 ```

-<p>Using this flexible class, you can set a validation function on the GenericArrayObject, which enables you to use PHP's built-in functions like is_string (string-only ArrayObject), is_int, ...
-You can even write a small validation function which matches a string against a regular expression and for example create an e-mail address ArrayObject rejecting any string that does not match this regular expression.</p>
+Using this flexible class, you can set a validation function on the GenericArrayObject, which enables you to use PHP's built-in functions like is_string (string-only ArrayObject), is_int, ...
+You can even write a small validation function which matches a string against a regular expression and for example create an e-mail address ArrayObject rejecting any string that does not match this regular expression.